Andrehatlo/notes/0.1 DM/SocialMarketing_3_Keywords.md

 Long tail pro is a feature that searches for the price of your keywords and you competition.
 It will also find other keywords you might like.

 What does Long tail mean?
-`Long tail keywords are keywords with 3 words or more`
+`Long tail keywords are keywords with 2-3 words and more`

 ### Step #4: Pick winning keywords: